Zen ranks and hierarchy: Zuise (瑞世)

 The literal meaning of Zuise is as follows:

 Zuise is also called ichiya-no-jūshoku(一夜住職), "abbot for one night".
 In this ceremony, one is literally abbot for one night.

 The ceremony originates in the medieval organisation of the Sōtō-shū, when rotation of abbotship was the norm.
 Dharma transmission at a branch temple obliged one to serve at least one term as abbot at the main temple.
 Abbotship gave severe duties, and financial burdens, for which reason many tried to avoid the responsibility of abbotship:

 The ceremony has to be done at both Eihei-ji and Sōji-ji, the main temples of the Sōtõ school, within the time span of one month.
 This originates in the rivalry between Eihei-ji and Sōji-ji.
 Eihei-ji's attempts to gain dominance were met with resistance from Sōji-ji.
 Several times in history Sōji-ji "has issued proclamations that anyone who received honors at Eihei-ji would never be allowed back at a temple affiliated with Sōji-ji".
-Since Sōji-ji has by far the largest network of temples, this was an effective mean to limit the influence of Eihei-ji.
+Since Sōji-ji has by far the largest network of temples, this was an effective means to limit the influence of Eihei-ji.

 After zuise one becomes an Oshō, i.e. "priest" or "teacher".